Home

 The glass is kiln formed in a commercial casting mold and produces a pendant 1.1/8 inches wide x 2.25 inches long.
 Frit castings can also be made with this mold.

-There are a number of ways to make the small clear pieces you will need.
-You can cut them with a glass cutter, break them off with grozing pliers or use wheeled glass nippers.
+You can cut them with a glass cutter, break them off with grozing pliers or use wheeled nippers.

 I find it is easier to use wheeled glass nippers as you can nip the pieces in half very quickly if you need to.

-Safety glasses must be worn when cutting the glass pieces.
-If you are using mosaic nippers cut along the edge of the glass so that you can control the size of the glass pieces.
-Try to hold your hand around the glass so that the cut pieces fall into your hand.
+Safety glasses must be worn when cutting the small items.
+If you are using mosaic nippers cut along the edge of the glass so that you can control the size of the segmnts.

 If you have a pair of safety gloves wear one on the hand catching the glass, many nipped pieces will have needle sharp ends.
 Use tweezers when placing pieces into mold.